cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-11-metacircular-evaluator.md

 (This idea was obtained from [this Stack Overflow answer](http://stackoverflow.com/questions/32344615/program-to-check-if-the-scoping-is-lexical-or-dynamic#32347224), but slightly modified since our language does not contain `let` (`let` is nothing more than a lambda, it is not a fundamental form).

-As expected from the above description, our dynamic evaluator has the following behaviour:
+As expected from the above description, a dynamic evaluator has the following behaviour:

 >;;; Eval input:<br><br>
 (defn test (fn () scope))<br><br>